Oumaimafisaoui/Netpractice-42/README.md

 <li>Fill the routing tables with IP's of the routers:.</li>
 <li>R1 PROTON NEEDS R21 ENTRY GATEAWAY. already got thr out gateway.</li>
 <li>Fill the routing tables with IP's of the routers:.</li>
+<li>The internet routing table needs the dest IPs with the masks.</li>
 </ol>

 </ul>